Avraham Shapira: Biography

 Avraham Elkanah Shapira was born to a Jerusalemite family; his father was Rabbi Shlomo Zalman Shapira.
-As a child, he lived in the Jewish Quarter of Jerusalem's Old City and would pray at the Western Wall each morning.
+As a child, he lived in the Jewish Quarter of Jerusalem's Old City.

 In his youth, he studied at Etz Chaim Yeshiva in Jerusalem, later moving to the Hebron Yeshiva, where he studied under Rabbis Moshe Mordechai Epstein and Yechezkel Sarna.
 After his marriage, Rabbi Zvi Yehuda Kook invited him to join Mercaz HaRav yeshiva.
 He corresponded, in his youth, with the Chazon Ish, Rabbi Zvi Pesach Frank, Rabbi Yitzchak Zev Soloveitchik, and Rabbi Isser Zalman Meltzer.

 In 1956, he was appointed as a member of the Jerusalem religious court by Chief Rabbi Yitzhak HaLevi Herzog.
 In 1971, he was appointed Av Beit Din.

 Shapira was elected Ashkenazi Chief Rabbi of Israel in 1983, serving alongside Rabbi Mordechai Eliyahu, who was elected Sefardi Chief Rabbi.
-His wife Penina reportedly spent election day at the Western Wall, praying that her husband not be elected, as the position would put him in the political and secular limelight.

 He died on the first day of Succot, 2007.
-Fifteen days earlier, on the preceding Rosh Hashana, he had been brought to prayers in a wheelchair.
-Within days, he was hospitalized, and did not recover.

-Tens of thousands of people took part in his funeral procession on September 28, 2007.
-Occurring on the eve of Shabbat, the procession stretched from its starting point at the Mercaz HaRav Yeshiva, through the streets of Jerusalem, past the original location of the yeshiva in the Geula neighbourhood, and terminated at the Mount of Olives Jewish Cemetery, where Rabbi Shapira was interred.
+Tens of thousands of people took part in his funeral procession on September 28, 2007. he was interred at the Mount of Olives Jewish Cemetery.

 Shapira and his wife Penina had four sons.
 As per his will, his son Rabbi Yaakov Shapira was appointed Rosh Yeshiva of Mercaz HaRav after him.